Tamal267/RedSet/README.md

 ## Configuration

-You can run the project in your environment through any IDE by cloning the project.
+You can run our project in your system by cloning the project.
 Run `git clone https://github.com/Tamal267/RedSet` in your terminal.
-Before run, delete `RedSet/target` if found and create a database named `lattice` in your localhost mysql server.
+Before run, delete `RedSet/target` (if found) and create a database named `lattice` in your localhost mysql server.
 Run `CREATE DATABASE lattice;`.
-Then run the given sql script for the database `lattice`.
+Then run the given sql script for the full database `lattice`.

 ```mysql
 SET SQL_MODE = "NO_AUTO_VALUE_ON_ZERO";